IgorJFS/IgorJFS/README.md

 - 🐙 Love contributing to Open Source projects

-- 🌱 I’m currently learning **How to build better websites with React and designs with Figma**
+- 🌱 I’m currently learning **How to build better websites with Vue and Astro and designs with Figma**

 - 🌍 Languages: **Native Portuguese (PT-BR) and Fluent English (EN)**